omeka/classic-enduser/docs/GettingStarted/Site_Planning_Tips.md

 The item is the building block of your site.
 Items can be photographs, videos, audio clips, newspaper issues (or titles, or articles, or pages), maps, books (or series, or pages), artifacts, quotes, people, events, locations, and other types of data - whatever you need to build your collection.
 One item can have many media files attached, or only one file, or no file at all.
 Collections can house one or more items; you can create a hierarchy of collections using [Collection Tree](../Plugins/CollectionTree.md).
 Learn more on the [Collections page](../Content/Collections.md).

 - Determine the **types** of items/sources/objects you plan to use in this site: Document, Still Image, Moving Image, Audio, the [other pre-defined item types in Omeka](../Content/Item_Types.md#pre-defined-item-types), or something custom to your collection.
-- Do you want to modify any of the item types or the item-type-specific fields?
+- Do you want to modify any of the **item types** or the item-type-specific **fields**?
 See [Managing Item Types](../Content/Item_Types.md) to learn more.
-- Describe your objects using some or all of the 20 standard [Dublin Core](../Content/Working_with_Dublin_Core.md) fields, plus additional item type-specific fields.
+- Describe your objects using some or all of the 20 standard [Dublin Core](../Content/Working_with_Dublin_Core.md) fields, plus additional item-type-specific fields.
 - Do you need additional Dublin Core fields?
 Install the [Dublin Core Extended](../Plugins/DublinCoreExtended.md) plugin.
 - Determine, before you start building your collection of items, what **consistencies** you need in your metadata - this may be true for fields such as date formatting, publisher or creator names, etc.
 	* Do you want to use Library of Congress subject headings as a [controlled vocabulary](https://en.wikipedia.org/wiki/Controlled_vocabulary){target=_blank}?
 Install the [Library of Congress Subject Headings](../Plugins/Library_of_Congress_Suggest.md) plugin.
-	* Would you like to establish your own controlled vocabularies for specific metadata fields, to make it easier for your team to enter consistent data?
+	* Would you like to establish your own **controlled vocabularies** for specific metadata fields, to make it easier for your team to enter consistent data?
 Install the [Simple Vocab](../Plugins/SimpleVocab.md) plugin.
-- You can [add tags](../Content/Tags.md) to individual items and exhibits.
+- You can add **tags** to individual items and exhibits.
 Do you want to establish a controlled tagging schema?
 Before building your collections, devise this schema to help control vocabularies and spelling.
-Tags can help you pull together different items, for purposes such as arranging them on a map or displaying them on a timeline, or allowing users to browse items with a specific tag.
+[Tags](../Content/Tags.md) can help you pull together different items, for purposes such as arranging them on a **map** or displaying them on a **timeline**, or allowing users to browse items with a specific tag.

 Add the objects and materials you want to share.
 Once you have items in your Omeka Classic database, then you can build an exhibit with them or display categories of items organized by collections or tags.

 - Do you have materials in other databases or repositories?
-You may be able to import them in bulk into your Omeka Classic site.
+You may be able to **import** them in bulk into your Omeka Classic site.
 	* Can items be exported in a Comma Separated Value format?
 Try the [CSV Import](../Plugins/CSV_Import.md) plugin.
 	* Is there an OAI-PMH harvestable set?
 Try the [OAI-PMH Harvester](../Plugins/OaipmhHarvester.md) plugin.
 	* Do you have hundreds of files, or large media files?
 Use the [Dropbox](../Plugins/Dropbox.md) plugin to import files from another place online rather than uploading from your computer.
-- Are you interested in collecting materials from your visitors through a web form, such as a story or textual reflection, photos, or videos?
+- Are you interested in **collecting materials from your visitors** through a web form, such as a story or textual reflection, photos, or videos?
 Install the [Contribution](../Plugins/Contribution.md) plugin to facilitate collecting.

 **How do you want items to display?**

-- Do you want to add social bookmarking icons to the bottom of items, to allow users to share links to that item with their social networks?
+- Do you want to add **social bookmarking** icons to the bottom of item pages, to make it easier for users to share items with their social networks?
 Install the [Social Bookmarking](../Plugins/SocialBookmarking.md) plugin.
-- Do you want to display items on a map?
+- Do you want to display items on a **map**?
 Install the [Geolocation](../Plugins/Geolocation.md) plugin, then add geolocation metadata to each item.
-- Do you want to allow users to leave comments on items?
+- Do you want to allow users to leave **comments** on items?
 Install the [Commenting](../Plugins/Commenting.md) plugin.
--   Do you want to create and print QR codes that link visitors in a physical place to individual items in your Omeka Classic site?
+-   Do you want to create and print **QR codes** that link visitors in a physical place to individual items in your Omeka Classic site?
 Install the [Bar Code and Reports](../Plugins/Reports.md) plugin.
--   Do you have documents that you wish users to read on-screen rather than downloading them?
+-   Do you have documents that you wish users to **read on-screen** rather than downloading them?
 Install the [DocsViewer](../Plugins/DocsViewer.md) plugin.

 Plan an exhibit
 ------------------------------------------------------------